ClauVitt/ClauVitt/README.md

 ## Hi, I am Claudia 👋.
-- 🔭 I’m currently a second year Bachelor student in Chemistry :atom: at EPFL 🇨🇭:
+- 🔭 I’m currently a second year Bachelor student in Chemistry and Chemical Engineering :atom: at EPFL :🇨🇭: